NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 SfS is very sensitive to errors in camera positions and orientations.
 These can be optimized as part of the problem, but if they are too far off, the solution will not be correct.
-In the previous section we used bundle adjustment to correct these errors, and then we passed the adjusted cameras to ``sfs``.
-However, bundle adjustment may fail, because of illumination differences.

-The option ``-–coarse-levels int`` can be passed to ``sfs``, to solve for the terrain using a multi-resolution approach, first starting at a coarse level, where camera errors have less of an impact, and then jointly optimizing the cameras and the terrain at ever increasing levels of resolution.
-Yet, this may still fail if the terrain does not have large and pronounced features on the scale bigger than the errors in the cameras.

-The approach that we found to work all the time is to find interest points in the images, first automatically (by adding more images with intermediate illumination if the illumination between the given images is too different), and if that fails then manually, as the human eye is much more skilled at identifying a given landmark in multiple images, even when the lightning changes drastically.
-Picking about 4 landmarks in each image (if doing it manually, which should be rarely necessary with enough data) is sufficient.
+As discussed earlier, bundle adjustment should be used to correct these errors, and if the images have different enough illumination that bundle adjustment fails, one should add new images with intermediate illumination conditions (while sorting the full set of images by azimuth angle and verifying visually by mapprojection the gradual change in illumination).

+As a fallback alternative, interest point matches among the images can be selected manually.
+Picking about 4 interest pints in each image may be sufficient.
 Ideally they should be positioned far from each other, to improve the accuracy.

 Below is one example of how we select interest points, run SfS, and then compare to LOLA, which is an independently acquired sparse dataset of 3D